 This charge dependence of resistance can be important in many kinds of electric circuits, so it's worth keeping in mind.

-It turns out the the flow of current through a material is directly proportional to the driving force, which we've called potential (or more commonly "voltage") in another section, and it's inversely proportional to the resistance of the material.
+It turns out the the flow of current through a material is directly proportional to the potential, and it's inversely proportional to the resistance of the material to the flow of current.
 That's known as Ohm's law, and it's written like this:

 Later you will see electric circuits in which the potential, current and resistance are fixed, and those in which each can depend upon other things, such as frequency of switching current on and off.
 All of this leads to all of the wonderful electronic devices to which we've become so accustomed.